 Morning Has Broken is a great song to practice several chords as well as changing keys.
 This will also exercise your memory and concentration as it has more chord changes than your typical song.
 Take your time and remember to have fun.

-Sign up here for the 14 day trial to my Real Guitar Success program to get access to a PDF download for this song sheet.
+Sign up here FREE for 14 days to RGS Academy to get access to a download for this song sheet.